We tried Nuggs, the plant-based chicken that's all over Instagram - CNN Underscored

 - Discs ($34.99 for an 8-pack or $44.99 for a 16-pack; simulate.com)

-When I opened my box of the nuggets, I was surprised how many there were — 50 nuggets looks like a lot, and a great value — and I baked them as directed for 13 minutes at 425 degrees.
-The directions suggest using parchment paper, which helps them bake well and makes for a super easy clean up.
-You can also drop them in an air fryer for 10 minutes at 400 degrees.
+When I opened my box of the nuggets, I was surprised how many there were — 50 nuggets looks like a lot, and a great value — and I baked them as directed for 13 minutes at 425 degrees Fahrenheit.
+The directions suggest using parchment paper, which helps them bake well and makes for a super-easy cleanup.
+You can also drop them in an air fryer for 10 minutes at 400 degrees Fahrenheit.
 Five of the nuggets are 210 calories, and the ingredients include soybean oil, textured wheat protein, soy protein, breadcrumbs and more for flavoring.

 The breading is the forward texture here, not the protein substitute, and they lack that spongy texture of a lot of plant-based “meats.”
 It’s up to you to decide if that’s a good thing or not, but I enjoyed the crisp, flaky breading.
 The brand’s own BBQ sauce is super tasty — it’s a mustardy, Carolina-style sauce that pairs well with both the plain and spicy.

 One thing I did notice, especially after the first time I ate the nuggets, was that I had a touch of heartburn after I ate them.
-Nutritionist Kristen Ciccolini, founder of Good Witch Kitchen, took at look at the ingredients, and shares that, “The ingredients are primarily all derived from wheat, corn and soy, which are among the most common food allergens, so anyone with an allergy or sensitivity should obviously steer clear.”
+Nutritionist Kristen Ciccolini, founder of Good Witch Kitchen, took a look at the ingredients and shares that they’re “primarily all derived from wheat, corn and soy, which are among the most common food allergens, so anyone with an allergy or sensitivity should obviously steer clear.”

 She also says people with hormonal issues may want to steer clear, explaining, “Soy foods can have a phytoestrogenic effect on the body (phytoestrogens are natural xenoestrogens that come from plants and can mimic our own production of estrogen in the body).
 For people who deal with hormonal issues related to their menstrual cycle or thyroid, they may want to avoid Nuggs since this product relies heavily on soy.”